blurry-dev/blurry/docs/content/templates/syntax.md

 +++
 "@type" = "WebPage"
 name = "Templates: syntax"
+abstract = "Documentation for Blurry's template files and Jinja syntax" datePublished = 2022-04-09
 +++

 # Templates: syntax

 ## Overview

 Templates are written in [Jinja](https://jinja.palletsprojects.com/), populated with context variables from Markdown files and other sources.
 See [Templates: context](./context.md) for more information on which context variables are available and [Templates: examples](./examples.md) for starter templates with examples of how to use Blurry's context variables.

 ## Naming